-In exceptional cases, human evidence can also be used to place a substance in Category 2 (See A.8.2.1.6).
+In exceptional cases, human evidence can also be used to place a substance in Category 2 [(See A.8.2.1.6)] (see 3.8.2.1.9).

-Transient target organ effects
+CATEGORY 3: Transient target organ effects

-There are target organ effects for which a substance does not meet the criteria to be classified in Categories 1 or 2 indicated above.
+[There are target organ effects for which a substance does not meet the criteria to be classified in Categories 1 or 2 indicated above.
 These are effects which adversely alter human function for a short duration after exposure and from which humans may recover in a reasonable period without leaving significant alteration of structure or function.
 This category only includes narcotic effects and respiratory tract irritation.
-Substances are classified specifically for these effects as discussed in A.8.2.2.
+Substances are classified specifically for these effects as discussed in A.8.2.2.1 narcotic effects and respiratory tract irritation.
+Substances/mixtures may be classified specifically for these effects as discussed in 3.8.2.2.